-Long-term receivables relate to revenue from our subscription agreements or other contracts which stipulate payment terms exceeding one year.
+Long-term receivables relate to our subscription agreements revenue or contracts which stipulate payment terms which exceed one year.
 They are comprised of the unpaid principal balance, net of the allowance for doubtful accounts.
-These receivables have been discounted based on the implicit interest rate in the subscription lease which ranged between 8% to 9% for the nine months ended September 30, 2021 and September 30, 2020, respectively.
-Unearned interest revenue represents the interest-only portion of the respective subscription payments and will be recognized in income over the respective payment term as it is earned.
+These receivables have been discounted based on the implicit interest rate in the subscription lease which ranged between 8% to 9% for the three months ended March 31, 2021 and March 31, 2020, respectively.
+Unearned interest revenue represents the interest only portion of the respective subscription payments and will be recognized in income over the respective payment term as it is earned.